Nicolas Costa: Early career

 Costa began his motorsport career in karting in 2002 at the age of ten, racing in various championships in Brazil.
 He would go on to rack up fifteen championships over the course of seven years, and finish runner-up to Leonardo Cordeiro in the national Petrobras Karting Championship in 2008.
-After receiving a scholarship from the Skip Barber Racing School in the United States, he made his formula racing debut in 2009, making a one-off appearance in the MSA Formula Ford Championship in the United Kingdom.
+After receiving a scholarship from the Skip Barber Racing School in the United States, Costa made his formula racing debut in 2009, making a one-off appearance in the MSA Formula Ford Championship in the United Kingdom.
 He would contest his first full season of car racing the following year in Felipe Massa's new Formula Future Fiat series; his subsequent championship victory earned him admission into the Ferrari Driver Academy, making him the first South American to become an academy member.

 After gaining the support of Ferrari, Costa moved to the European single-seater ladder for 2011, competing in the European and Italian Formula Abarth series for Cram Competition.
 He would go on to finish ninth and fifth respectively in the two championships and was ultimately dropped from Ferrari's roster at the end of the year.
 However, he would remain in Formula Abarth for the 2012 season, moving to Vincenzo Sospiri's Euronova Racing team, operated by Fortec Motorsport.
 His second-year campaign would prove far more successful, as he went on to win both the European and Italian championship titles over Luca Ghiotto.
 Costa also participated in the GP3 Series' annual post-season test twice, driving for Carlin in 2011 and Marussia Manor Racing in 2012, but ultimately did not secure a race seat.

 Costa moved to the United States' Road to Indy in 2013, competing on a part-time basis in the Pro Mazda Championship; after claiming four podiums in a part-time campaign with Team Pelfrey, he joined Dallas-based M1 Racing for the following season on a round-by-round basis.
 After initial struggles in the first three rounds, a return to Team Pelfrey for the remainder of the season yielded better results, with a pair of pole positions and a race win at Mid-Ohio, plus three other second-place finishes, being enough for Costa to end the season fifth in the standings.

 Costa made his surprise debut in the F4 Japanese Championship in 2015, rejoining Vincenzo Sospiri Racing (VSR)'s Zap Speed-operated team alongside Takuro Shinohara as a junior driver for Lamborghini Squadra Corse.
 Despite a promising fourth-place finish in the season's opening round at Okayama, Costa failed to score points for the remainder of his campaign and was replaced by fellow Brazilian Gustavo Myasava before the fifth round at Sugo.
 However, he would retain his connections to the team, taking part in a test in a Lamborghini Huracán Super Trofeo alongside Shinohara at Adria International Raceway in October 2015.